 Once you know what to eat on carnivore, the diet guidelines become more clear.

 I recommend you download our FREE Carnivore Diet Food List (pdf) to save on your phone or print out and stick on your fridge.
 Then take it with you next time you go grocery shopping, so you can stock up on all the variety available.

-If you are interested in tracking macros, the printable carnivore food list with macros is for you!
+If you are interested in tracking macros, the printable Carnivore Diet Macro Food Chart is for you!

 5-Day Carnivore Diet Meal Plan Example